 SPAN 240.
-Vida y Cultura en Granada. .5 Credits.
+Topics in Granada. .5 Credits.

 This course is designed to guide Bucknell students in their experience of life and culture in Granada, Spain, as well as to foster their reflection on and discussion of their learning experience in this Spanish-speaking country of Europe.
 Only offered on the Bucknell en Espana program.